The use of agents when buying and selling horses is commonplace.

 - If buying through an agent, ask for the seller’s full name and address including postcode.

-For more information on how buying or selling horses may affect you please call a member of the team on 01392 207020.
+For more information on how buying or selling horses may affect you please contact our expert equine team.